If I Have to Stand Alone (song): Chart performance

 "If I Have to Stand Alone" debuted at a peak of number 68 on the UK Singles Chart on the chart edition of 17 November 1990, then dropped to number 85 and fell off the chart the next week.
+On the UK indie chart, it started at number 12 and stayed on the chart for three weeks.
 In February 1991, it also reached number 147 on the Australian Singles chart where it charted for four weeks.